340 Sixth Street,

 1 person favorited this theater

-One of the first municipal theaters in America, the Calumet opened on March 20, 1900, “the greatest social event ever known in Copperdom’s metropolis”.
+One of the first municipal theaters in America, the Calumet Theater opened on March 20, 1900, “the greatest social event ever known in Copperdom’s metropolis”.
 The theater contained a magnificent stage and elegant interior decorations, including an electric copper chandelier.

-The Calumet Theatre is an imposing structure with statewide significance.
+The Calumet Theater is an imposing structure with statewide significance.
 Local architect Charles K. Shand designed the building and William Eckert of Chicago was the interior designer who chose the crimson, gold and ivory color scheme.
 The clock tower originally rose to a square open bell tower which was topped by an octagonal cupola.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.